What is garage insurance?

 Do I need contents insurance for my garage?

-Note high-value items though – if you keep anything in your garage that’s worth more than a specified amount, such as a bicycle, you’ll likely need to name it on your policy.
+Note high-value items too.
+If you keep anything in your garage that’s worth more than the single item amount specified on your policy, such as a bicycle, you’ll probably need to name it on your policy.